 Now it looks better.
 Basically, we’re done.
 But I feel it’s not enough and I want to add more adjustment.

-I add (1) a couple of curve layers to increase the highlight and (2) clone stamp tool to remove the small distraction.
+I add (1) a couple of curve layers to increase the highlight and (2) a clone stamp tool to remove the small distraction.

 Adobe Lightroom CC

-Even though it already looks good, there still more that we can do.
+Even though it already looks good, there is still more that we can do.
 What I do is another adjustment.
 I always want to make my photo look more black to the dark part and look more white to the bright part.
 To do this I use a radial filter to do dodge & burn.

 Before we begin this, we must understand how lights work on this image.
 Here I can see that the lights come from the upper left corner.
 From there, we can begin.
 Increase the brightness of the part of the building which the lights hit directly.
 Also, in the upper part of the building.
 I also reduce the brightness on the part that didn’t hit the light.
-All of that done in a radial filter.
+All of that is done in a radial filter.